Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experimental Details

 \subsection{Autoencoder Pretraining}

 All autoencoders consist of standard Transformer encoders and decoders~\citep{vaswani2017attention}, with 3 encoder and decoder layers, respectively.
 The Transformers have 2 heads and the dimensionality is set to the same as the latent vectors (Yelp-Reviews: 512, Yelp-Sentences: 32, Gigaword: 128).
+The total number of parameters of each model is shown in Table~\ref{tab:num-parameters}.
+BoV-AEs are marginally larger due to the L0Drop layers.
 In case of the fixed sized model, the representations at the last layer are averaged.
 Otherwise we perform L0Drop as described in Section~\ref{sec:bovae}.
 We set $\lambda_{L_0} = 10$ for all BoV models and only vary the target ratio.
 All models are trained with a dropout~\citep{DBLP:journals/jmlr/SrivastavaHKSS14} probability of $0.1$ and a denoising objective, i.e, tokens have a chance of 10\% to be dropped from the sentence.
 We train the model with the Adam optimizer~\citep{kingma2014adam} with an initial learning rate of $lr = 0.00005$ (Yelp-Reviews and Gigaword) or $lr = 0.0001$ (Yelp-Sentences) and a batch size of 64.
 We experimented with other learning rates ($0.00005, 0.0005$) for the fixed-size model on Yelp-Reviews, but the results did not improve.
 Models are trained for 2 million steps on Gigaword and Yelp-Reviews and for 1.5 million steps on Yelp-Sentences.
 We check the validation set performance every 20,000 steps and select the best model according to validation reconstruction performance.

+All the above hyperparameters were set once and not changed during the development of BoV-AEs, except for the learning rate of Adam.
+BoV-AE in particular is sensitive to this hyperparameter on the Yelp-Review dataset.
+We hence conducted a small grid search on $lr \in \{0.0005, 0.0002, 0.0001, 0.00005\}$ for \textbf{L0-0.2} to determine the best value reported above.
+We then used that same learning rate to all other configurations on Yelp-Reviews.